Tags: humor, infographic, web trends, webdesign

 I hope that this font article series has helped you discover new fonts for your own site designs.
 It certainly has been fun for me to review all these different fonts (and find new favorites)!comment (1) September 12th, 2011 by Robin, in Monday in the HTMLab

-- Focus on content.
-Whatever your content is, whether it be news articles, photos, videos, sound clips, or Tweets, make sure it’s easy to read and easy to browse.
+Whatever content you have, whether it’s text article, photos, videos, sound clips, etc., make sure your site is easy to read and browse: